How (and Why) to Take an FTP Test on Zwift

 On Zwift, knowing your FTP is important for two reasons:

-- Most Zwift races are categorized by FTP in watts per kilogram (your FTP divided by your weight in kg – a 300W FTP for a 75kg rider would be a 4 w/kg FTP).
+2. Some Zwift races (fewer and fewer these days) are categorized by FTP in watts per kilogram (your FTP divided by your weight in kg – a 300W FTP for a 75kg rider would be a 4 w/kg FTP).
 If you don’t know your FTP, you may jump into a category of riders well under or over your fitness level.
-(Good news – Zwift’s new category enforcement features, once rolled out across the platform, should prevent riders from joining too low of a category.)

 How To Test Your FTP on Zwift